itstooerli/tennis-analysis/README.md

 * The OpenPose .json files are located in the ./pose_output/ directory

 ## Findings and Discussion
 (I recognize that the facecolor of the plot axes may blend on dark mode.
-I fill fix on a future iteration of this README.me.
+I fill fix on a future iteration of this README.md.
 For a closer look, please review the provided report/notebook.)

 ![rog_fed_openpose_example](/images/rog_fed_openpose_example.png)